Greysteel massacre: Convictions

 The UDA members involved were arrested shortly after the massacre.
+RUC officers interrogating Irwin showed him photographs of dead bodies the crime scene, as well as photos from an autopsy of one of the victims.
 During their first court appearance, Knight was filmed laughing, taunting, and shouting abuse at the victims' relatives as he was led from the building.
 In February 1995, Irwin, Deeney, Knight, and McNeill were sentenced to life imprisonment for their involvement in the attack.
 Knight was also convicted for the Castlerock killings.
 In 2000, they were released early, along with other paramilitary prisoners, under the terms of the Good Friday Agreement.
 Irwin called the massacre "payback" and said he had "no remorse".
 After their release, both Irwin and Knight are believed to have joined the Neo-Nazi militant group Combat 18.

-In 2005, Irwin received a four-year prison sentence for slashing a man with a knife.
-This meant that he also now had to serve the eight life sentences he received for the Greysteel massacre.
+In 2005, Irwin received a four-year prison sentence for slashing a football fan with a Stanley knife during a riot at the Irish Cup final, which resulted in his victim requiring almost 200 stitches.
+The additional convictions for wounding with intent and possession of an offensive weapon meant that he also now had to serve the eight life sentences he received for the Greysteel massacre.
 In 2006, he abandoned an appeal against the sentences.
 In September 2013, Irwin was released from prison a second time after applying to the Sentence Review Commissioners for early release.
 The commissioners ruled his application should be granted and he was released immediately.